Cross Country Points

 - the distance and print modifiers are applied to each result from the previous season to allow for proper calculation.

-Calculation of the modifier will be made by the U.S. Ski & Snowboard Competition Services Department and subject to the oversight of a Technical Committee of coaches, timers and the U.S. Ski & Snowboard Nordic Director.
+Calculation of the equalizer will be made by the U.S. Ski & Snowboard Competition Services Department and subject to the oversight of a Technical Committee of coaches, timers and the U.S. Ski & Snowboard Nordic Director.
 The Technical Committee will be appointed annually at U.S. Ski & Snowboard Congress.
+The 2022-23 Equalizer is below:

 |National Close||National Valid||FIS Close||FIS Valid|